apptainer/singularity-userdocs/README.md

 created when building the documentation with Sphinx.
 Some important elements
 include:

-- `version` : Describes the current version of `Singularity` that the documentation is for.
+- `version` : Describes the current version of `apptainer` that the documentation is for.
 We set version to the `major.minor` values, e.g. `3.5`, as we are not creating separate documentation for each patch release.
-- `release`: Would be used to specify the current release of the software being documented, including patch number, alpha tags etc. We leave this the same as `version` as we only generate documentation for each `major.minor` version of singularity.
+- `release`: Would be used to specify the current release of the software being documented, including patch number, alpha tags etc. We leave this the same as `version` as we only generate documentation for each `major.minor` version of apptainer.
 - `html_theme`: Sets the theme to be used for HTML output.
 We are using the RTD or Read The Docs theme.
 - `html_context`: Options here control links back to our GitHub repository.